Mark-MDO47/SnowGlobe-TFT-Gizmo/README.md

 - https://learn.adafruit.com/circuit-playground-tft-gizmo-snow-globe/

 Also - **GO BIG**<br>
+The TFT-Gizmo has a 1.54" 240x240 IPS display.
 I had previously done some experiments with a round 2.1" display and an ESP32-S3 based board.
 I didn't have any memory problems with displaying successive images.
 I decided to make a Snow Globe from this.
 - https://github.com/Mark-MDO47/SnowGlobe-TFT-Gizmo/blob/master/GO_BIG.md

 Back to **Circuit Playground TFT Gizmo**<br>